 E-mail is the electronic record created in the greatest quantity and used by the most people, but it is also one of the hardest formats to deal with from a records management perspective.
 This page will attempt to provide some guidance for dealing with e-mail issues.
-See also our E-mail in Outlook 2016 page for tips on working with e-mail in Outlook.

 Here are some records management pointers that may help you organize your e-mail account more efficiently:

 - Build inbox rules to move non-critical e-mail to deletable folders.
 For e-mail that you don’t want at all, you can create a rule deleting all e-mail from a particular domain (the bit after the @ sign) that will move e-mails directly to the trash.
 For mailing lists, find the common element in the e-mail (e.g. mailing lists that use the [e-list] prefix in the subject), use that as your filter, and use a rule directing those e-mails to a given folder.
 Empty that folder as needed.
-More about using inbox rules.

 - Kill your darlings (i.e. get rid of *most* of your e-mail).
 Somewhere between 70-90% of your mail is either transitory (has little value beyond the time it is sent) or routine (has little value beyond the end of its related transaction).
 These e-mail types are specifically scheduled by UW System to have very short retention periods–7 days and 6 months after creation, respectively– and should be deleted routinely (e.g. at the end of each day or week).
 Be merciless.
 Do you really need that appointment confirmation?